theKeithD/simple-slides/README.md

 - Navigation via keyboard arrow keys, mouse clicks, and touchscreen swipes
 - Side drawer for fast navigation between slides
 - Loading in slide data from an external JSON resource
-- (STRETCH) Import/export settings/slides via JSON (also kept in localStorage)
-- (STRETCH) Reorder slides via drag and drop in sidebar, add/remove slides via sidebar
-- (STRETCH) Toggle sliding animations on or off
-- (STRETCH) Image scaling settings per slide
+- Image scaling settings per slide (hidden away in JSON)
-- (STRETCH) Optional caption for each slide
+- Caption for each slide

 ## Doesn't Support
 - Slides with custom layout, text, formatting, etc (designing and implementing a spec for this would take too much time to MVP)
 - Built-in upload/storage for slides (bring your own images and host them somewhere)
 - Dedicated presenter view/notes, custom animations, screen narration, and all the other bells and whistles one would find in a full-fledged presentation product these days

+## Abandoned Stretch Enhancements
+- ~~Import/export settings/slides via JSON (also kept in localStorage)~~
+- ~~Reorder slides via drag and drop in sidebar, add/remove slides via sidebar~~
+- ~~Add sliding animations, toggle animations on or off~~

 ## Design Notes and Restrictions
 - How do we make this simple to write and deploy?
 Part of this comes as a natural result of the "no external libraries" requirement.